pipivybin/XChange/README.md

 ## Introduction

 XChange is a mini stock exchange where people can trade stocks.
-Users can sign up as either an investor account, which can buy and sell all the listed stocks, or a broker account, which can list stocks on the exchange to trade.
+Users can sign up with either an investor account, which can buy and sell all the listed stocks, or a broker account, which can list stocks on the exchange to trade.

 ## Usage